Båstad Church: History and architecture

 The church was built in the Romanesque style in the 15th century.
 Remarkably large for its day, it consisted of a nave flanked on either side by aisles.
 The hexagonal choir wall at the eastern end of the building was completed in the 1470s and is reminiscent of that in St Mary's Church, Ystad.
-The brick tower was built around 1500, giving the church is present appearance.
+The brick tower was built around 1500, giving the church its present appearance.

 Interior

 The font, inscribed with runes, perpetuates the memory of a certain Per Knudsen.
 The wooden Madonna, bearing the infant Jesus, dates from the church's establishment.
 The other old Danish furnishings, including the altar, pulpit and epitaphs, were destroyed during an attack.